A

 Trade & Export Controls:

-• Export Restrictions: Not explicitly detailed as a material risk or compliance requirement.
+• Export Restrictions: Not explicitly detailed.

-• Sanctions Compliance: Not explicitly detailed as a material risk or compliance requirement.
+• Sanctions Compliance: Not explicitly detailed.

 Legal Proceedings: